grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 - **Don't refer to how the feature used to work.**

   For example, don't say "Previously, alert rules changed state when the rule was facing an error or a timeout.
-  Now, the state does not update."
+  Now, the state doesn't update."

 - **For changes or updates to features, provide brief descriptions.**